adshares/ads/README.md

 ### Connecting to the node

 To connect to the node, you will usually need to provide an account address and secret key.
-If the node runs on a machine other than the one where you log in, you will also need to specify a host name.
+If the node runs on a machine other than the one where you log in, you will also need to specify a hostname.
 Once you know the proper parameters, you should be able to connect like this:

 ```